constructor vs ngOnInit in Angular

 constructor(private http: HttpClient) { }

-ngOnInit is called by Angular when it has created the component, loaded all its dependencies, has placed the component to the DOM and processed all the input bindings.
-This means that by design the input values are accessible inside ngOnInit and not in the constructor:
+ngOnInit gets called after Angular has created the component, loaded its dependencies, placed it in the DOM, and processed all input bindings.
+That means input values are accessible inside ngOnInit but not inside the constructor:

 // given that the component is called via: <app-my-component [user]="user"></app-my-component>